How To Travel Amsterdam to Edinburgh (and back)

 It is possible to travel from Amsterdam to Edinburgh by train in about 10 hours.

-From Amsterdam the journey has 3 components - travelling Amsterdam to Brussels Zuid/Midi by Thalys, taking a Eurostar train from Brussels Zuid/Midi to London St Pancras and then taking a UK domestic train from nearby London Kings Cross to Edinburgh.
+From Amsterdam the journey has 3 components - travelling Amsterdam to Brussels Zuid/Midi by Thalys or Eurostar, taking a Eurostar train from Brussels Zuid/Midi to London St Pancras and then taking a UK domestic train from nearby London Kings Cross to Edinburgh.

-Virgin Trains East Coast operate regular direct rail services from London Kings Cross to Edinburgh and this journey takes around 4 hours 20 minutes, stopping in Newcastle, York and a few other towns.
-There are a huge variety of rail fares in the UK so you could pay as little as £25 for a standard class single (if booking well in advance) right up to £140.
+London North East Railway operates regular direct rail services from London Kings Cross to Edinburgh and this journey takes around 4 hours 20 minutes, stopping in Newcastle, York and a few other towns.
+There are a huge variety of rail fares in the UK so you could pay as little as £25 for a standard class single (if booking well in advance) right up to £155.

 Now whether you would do the entire Amsterdam-Edinburgh rail journey in one go is up to you - it would probably be prudent to add a stopover in London to minimise risk of missing the connection.